IBM/aspera-cli/docs/README.erb.md

 >
 > container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`

 As shown in the quick start, if you prefer to keep a running container with a shell and <%=tool%> available, you can change the entry point, add option:

 ```shell
 --entrypoint bash
 ```

+> [!WARNING]
+> <%=tool%> is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.

 You may also probably want that files downloaded in the container are directed to the host.
+For example, files transfered with <%=tool%> through folder `/xferfiles` (right hand side) would be available on host in `$HOME/xferdir`.
 In this case you need also to specify the shared transfer folder as a volume:

 ```shell
 --volume $HOME/xferdir:/xferfiles
 ```

-> [!WARNING]
-> <%=tool%> is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.

 And if you want all the above, simply use all the options: